ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 ```

 ## How to use a Design System?
-Just like any other configuration in Beagle Flutter, to be able to use your implementation of a Design System you need to pass it in the initialization method `BeagleSdk.init`.
+Just like any other configuration in Beagle Flutter,  if you want to use your implementation of a Design System, you need to pass it in the initialization method `BeagleSdk.init`.
 See below:

 ```dart
 BeagleSdk.init(
   designSystem: MyDesignSystem(),